IBM/itaa-docs/docs/enterprise/Artifact-Details-ITAA.md

 - **BU / Department / Competency** - Which group owns the risk?
 - **Owner** - Who is responsible for the risk?
 Enter as a name or email address of the responsible party for making sure this risk is managed.
 - **Probability** - [Low, Medium, High] An indication of the likelihood of the risk to manifest.
-- **Effort/Cost** -  This describes the effort or cost associated with managing the risk.
 - **Impact** - [Low, Medium, High] An indication on level of impact on project success.
 - **Effort / Cost** -  This describes the effort or cost associated with managing the risk.
 - **Contingency/Mitigation recommendation** - What is the recommended approach for managing the risk.